Chr15w1986/Python_PP3/README.md

 ## Solved bugs and errors

-* Throughout the build of this project several automated errors have been fixed i.e.
+* Throughout the development of this project, several automated errors have been fixed i.e.
-    Indentation errors,
+    - Indentation errors,
-    Undefined variable name,
+    - Undefined variable name,
-    Not enough whitespace between functions,
+    - Not enough whitespace between functions,
-    Invalid syntax errors,
+    - Invalid syntax errors,
-    Imported but unused errors.
+    - Imported but unused errors.

-* Found issue with `AI vs user`, where there was a double input of the user controls of `H L or C`, for example, if the user is thinking of 5 and AI guessed 4, I would input H for higher, but two H H would appear on seperate lines.
+* Found an issue with `AI vs user`, where there was a double input of the user controls of `H L or C`, for example, if the user is thinking of 5 and AI guessed 4, the user would input H for higher, but two H H would appear on seperate lines.
-    This was fixed by removing a duplicate print() statement.
+    This was fixed by removing a missed duplicate print() statement.
 * Found an issue with restart game function, the option to restart the game would appear during the `AI vs User` game, or wouldn't appear at all.
-    This was a complete oversight, I had simply placed the function at the end of the file, logically, the `end_game()` function needed to be placed above `user_guess` and `computer_guess` functions in order to be called last.
+    This was a complete oversight, I had simply placed the function at the end of the file, logically, the `end_game()` function needed to be placed above `user_guess` and `computer_guess` functions in order to be called after the game ended.
     Importing `sys` for `sys.exit()` also cured the issue of the game not ending in the same function.
 * Any duplicate or unused code, comments etc have been removed
 * Any irrelevant space in between code has been removed

 ## Unsolved bugs and errors

-* All previous errors during the development process have been resolved
+* All previously known errors during the development process have been resolved

 #